Children's Grief Awareness Week ran 19-25 November 2020.

-Children's Grief Awareness Week (17-23 November 2016) is a chance for us to come together to show our support for bereaved children across the UK.
-Organisations across the UK will be raising awareness of the grieving children in their community; raising awareness of their needs and how to help; and fundraising for their service.
+The Week is a chance for us to come together to show our support for bereaved children across the UK.
+Organisations across the UK show solidarity with grieving children, young people and their families in their community; raising awareness of their needs and how to help; and fundraising for their service.

 How you can get involved